How to get caught up On a Mountain of Laundry

 Continue feeding clothes through the washer and dryer, folding them as you go.

 This is the most important part to avoid getting overwhelmed again.
 Fold clean clothes right as they come out of the dryer or at least drape them over the back of a chair to avoid wrinkles.

 Don’t let anything other than underwear, socks, and towels sit unfolded in the laundry basket even for a little while.
-This keeps wrinkling to a minimum.
+This keeps wrinkling (and clean-laundry-folding overwhelm) to a minimum.